 Surgical procedures such as lacerations and mass removals require an examination so that our doctors can evaluate the situation before the pet presents for surgery.
 The price is based on anesthesia time and surgical time.
 We will provide an estimate when you bring your pet for evaluation.

 We strive to offer economical bloodwork and laboratory prices to encourage clients to test their pets!
 The Antech and Idexx wellness profiles are particularly cost-effective.
 We get outside results typically within 12 to 24 hours.
 Profiles are provided by Antech Diagnostic Lab or Idexx Laboratory except for the tests run in house.
 When we need bloodwork answers right away we can run the lab work in-house, but in-house diagnostics cost more due to staff time and equipment supplies.
 Dr. Sutton Particularly likes the “junior wellness” and “senior wellness” profiles as they are like getting the annual heartworm test for free!
-The junior profiles run between $75 and $100 and the senior profiles typically run $140 to 150.
-Some of the senior profiles throw in a free heartworm and tick screen.
+The junior profiles run between $99 to $129 and the Senior profiles typically run $159 to $250.
+Some of the senior profiles throw in a heartworm and tick screen.
 Some of the senior profiles throw in cardiac enzymes or leukemia and aids tests or urine protein:creatinine ratios.
 We choose the profile that best suits your pet.

 In house labs:

-$200 for STAT IDEXX in-house cbc, chemistry profile, T4, SDMA, Urinalysis–We utilize this large profile when we have an ill pet in the hospital and we need results promptly to guide care.
-(This profile when sent to an outside lab typically runs $150, but we don’t get the results till the following day.)
+$283 for STAT IDEXX in-house cbc, chemistry profile, T4, SDMA, Urinalysis – We utilize this large profile when we have an ill pet in the hospital and we need results promptly to guide care.
+(If we send labs to the outside lab we don’t get the results till the following day.)

-$45 fecal floatation by centrifugation AND FECAL ANTIGENS and giardia antigen
+$59 fecal floatation by centrifugation AND FECAL PCR

-$50 urinalysis (whether sent to a lab or done by Dr. Sutton), $15 for in house urine culture screen if with a profile.
+$74.50 urinalysis (performed STAT in house with our SediVue machine).
 If we obtain the urine via ultrasound guided cystocentesis we charge $23 to help pay for our fancy ultrasound and expertise.
-If we obtain the sample by ultrasound guided cystocentesis we include an in-house backup urine culture biplate at $15.
-If bacteria grow we can later submit this culture media to Antech lab for a reasonable fee.
+If we obtain the sample by ultrasound guided cystocentesis we include an in-house backup urine culture biplate at $8.
+If bacteria grow we can later submit this culture media to Antech lab for a very reasonable fee.

-$50 heartworm test (heartworm, ehrlichia, anaplasma, lyme)–Note: We discount the 4dx test to $30 when a client allows us to run a junior profile as we strongly encourage early diagnosis of disease.
+$57 heartworm test (heartworm, ehrlichia, anaplasma, lyme)–Note: We discount the 4dx test to $23 when a client allows us to run a junior profile as we strongly encourage early diagnosis of disease.
 (Since much of the fee is our amazing nursing team pulling the blood and running the test, if our clients opt for a cbc/chemistry at the same time that we are processing blood samples for outgoing labwork, we give you the 4dx test for the cost of the snap kit.)